chance2424/Venture-activities/README.md

 ## Contributors

-Starter code was provided by UC Berkeley and modifications were done by Chance Dion Griffin
+Starter code was provided by UC Berkeley and modifications were done by Chance Dion Griffin.

 ---